rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 #.
 The webhook launches the Autoscale service, which looks up the
    policy that has been defined in accordance with the webhook.
-This policy determines the amount of cloud servers that need to be added or removed.
+This policy determines the amount of units that need to be added or removed.

 ..  note::